 Work at the CNRG is divided into applications and theoretical development.
 Theoretical work includes extending the NEF to be more general (e.g. account for a wider range of single cell dynamics), more biologically plausible (e.g., capture network physiology and topology more precisely), and more adaptive (e.g., including better adaptive filtering, learning, etc.).
 This theoretical work has lead to innovations including the Legendre Memory Unit (LMU) and Spatial Semantic Pointers (SSPs), both of which have been used to improve on a wide variety of state-of-the-art results in machine learning.
-CNRG members are exploring general brain functions to explain not only how neural systems implement complex dynamics (the focus of the NEF), but also what neural systems are designed to do in general – i.e., what the basic functional principles of the brain are.
+CNRG members are exploring neural functions to explain not only how neural systems implement complex dynamics (the focus of the NEF), but also what neural systems are designed to do in general – i.e., what the basic functional principles of the brain are.

-Regarding applications, the CNRG is building complex single cell networks to test hypotheses about the functioning of a given neural system as well as artificial intelligence and robotics applications.
+On the more applied side, the CNRG is building complex single cell networks to test hypotheses about the functioning of a given neural system as well as artificial intelligence and robotics applications.
 In the case of neural simluations, simulation results are compared against available neural and behavioural data, and are then used to make novel predictions.
 In the case of pure machine learning or robotics problems, the focus is on setting new state-of-the-art results or providing new capabilities.
-CNRG members have constructed models of nonlinear adaptive arm control, working memory, locomotion, decision making, quadcopter control, the basal ganglia (implicated in Parkinsons Disease), rodent navigation, and language use.
+CNRG members have constructed models of nonlinear adaptive arm control, working memory, locomotion, decision making, quadcopter control, the basal ganglia (implicated in Parkinsons Disease), rodent navigation, large language models, and language use.
 Lab members regularly use neuromorphic hardware to demonstrate the advantages of such approaches in practice.

 Professor Eliasmith is the author of “How to build a brain: A neural architecture for biological cognition” and co-author of “Neural Engineering: Computation, representation and dynamics in neurobiological systems”.

-- 2000, Doctorate, Philosophy-Neuroscience-Psychology Program, Washington University in St. Louis
+- 2000, Doctorate Philosophy-Neuroscience-Psychology Program, Washington University in St. Louis, USA

-- 1994, Bachelor's, B.A.Sc.
-Systems Design Engineering, First Class Honours, University of Waterloo
+- 1994, Bachelor's B.A.Sc.
+Systems Design Engineering, First Class Honours, University of Waterloo, Canada

 - SYDE 750 - Topics in Systems Modelling